KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

 Example:
   ```
   $ pbmm2 align arabidopsis.fasta 1000.bam 1000_mapped.bam --sort --preset CCS
-  $ pbmm2 align arabidopsis.fasta RNA.fastq RNA_aligned.bam --sort --preset CCS
   ```
 Output: 1000_mapped.bam, 1000_mapped.bam.bai

 (The index file [.bam.bai] is detected and inserted automatically)

-## Steps 3 and 4 have two scripts that run parallel to each other in nextflow.
-A is for CpG and B is for 6mA.
-Both generate the same outputs.
+## Steps 3 and 4 have two scripts that run in parallel to each other in Nextflow.
+A is for CpG, and B is for 6mA.
+Both generate the same type of outputs.

 ### Step 3A: Generate CpG Methylation Scores
 pb-CpG-tools is a tool developed by PacBio to compute CpG (5mC) methylation probabilities from aligned HiFi .bam files.
 It requires that both the .bam and its corresponding .bai index file are present in the same directory.